rodriguezbianca/STT2860/README.md

 # STT2860
-First repo to connect GitHub to Rstudio
+First repo to connect GitHub to Rstudio.